 A full description of how to use cron jobs is beyond the scope of this page (and in most cases, any script that instructs you to set up a cron job will tell you exactly how to do it) — but if you really want the gory details, type these two commands after logging in:

-Many sites on the Internet have tutorial pages explaining how to use cron jobs, including:
+Many sites on the Internet have tutorial pages explaining how to use cron jobs, including Admin's Choice and Wikipedia.

 Searching for "crontab" in your favorite search engine will turn up many more pages if you have questions.

-Remember that cron jobs run scripts on the server's disk, just as if you'd typed the cron command in your home directory.
-Cron jobs don't load Web pages (at least not without extra effort).
+Cron jobs usually run scripts on the server's disk, just as if you'd typed the cron command in your home directory.
+Cron jobs don't load web pages (at least not without extra effort).

 http://www.example.com/cron.php

-If you want to run that script in a cron job at 20 minutes past every hour, one way to do it is to figure out which command you would type on the command line (knowing the disk-based path to your Web directory or home directory will help) and make the cron entry be:
+If you want to run that script in a cron job at 20 minutes past every hour, one way to do it is to figure out which command you would type on the command line (knowing the disk-based path to your web directory or home directory will help) and make the cron entry match, like one of these examples:

 20 * * * * /usr/bin/wget --quiet -O - 'http://www.example.com/cron.php'

-(Hint: Each cron job entry must be entered entirely on a single line.
-Be sure you don't enter any carriage returns between parts of the line.)
+Keep in mind that each cron job must be entered entirely on a single line, and be sure you don't enter any carriage returns between parts of the line.

 If you want the text sent to a different address, put this line before any other lines in your crontab file: